RezSat/cool-compiler/README.md

 This compiler will convert Cool to MIPS Assembly.

 Done in few stages:
-  - Write a cool progran
+  - Write cool programs and understanding of language syntax
   - Lexical analysis
   - Parsing
   - Semantic Analysis